ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

+# AiCore Project:
+## Exploratory Data Analysis - Customer Loans in Finance
-# exploratory-data-analysis---customer-loans-in-finance202
+### exploratory-data-analysis---customer-loans-in-finance202

 This repo is for another Ai Core Project titled "Exploratory Data Analysis - Customer Loands in Finance."
-I've been looking forward to seeing what examples of finance questions they put together, hoping that eventually the projects will build towards some DL project looking for market trends (as an example).
+I've been looking forward to seeing what examples of finance questions they put together, hoping that eventually these projects will build towards some DL project looking for market trends (as an example).
 Some serious maths!

 Let's see where this project takes us, shall we?

-# This repo should contain:
+## This repo should contain:
-- credentials.yaml which contains the credentials for accessing AWS
+- credentials.yaml which contains the credentials for accessing AWS (this is in the .gitignore)

-- .gitignore, which sets items git should ignore when committing
+- .gitignore, which sets items git should ignore when committing (this means if you pull my repo, you should not get all of the information listed here)

 - this README.md file